CIROH-UA/NGIAB-HPCInfra/README.md

     cd NextGen/ngen-data/AWI_03W_113060_002 # or NextGen/ngen-data/my_data if you renamed it
     pwd
     # and copy the path
 ```
 where <path> is the location of the folder with your data in it.

 - The script sets the entered directory as the `HOST_DATA_PATH` variable and uses it to find all the catchment, nexus, and realization files using the `find` command.
 - Next, the user is asked whether to run NextGen or exit.
 If `run_NextGen` is selected, the script pulls the related image from the awiciroh DockerHub, based on the local machine's architecture:
 ```
-For Mac with apple silicon (arm architecture), it pulls awiciroh/ciroh-ngen-image:latest.
-For x86 machines, it pulls awiciroh/ciroh-ngen-image:latest-x86.
+For Mac with apple silicon (arm architecture), it pulls XXXXX For x86 machines, it pulls library://trupeshkumarpatel/awiciroh/ciroh-ngen-singularity:latest.
 ```

 - The user is then prompted to select whether they want to run the model in parallel or serial mode.